abbbi/qmpbackup/README.md

    -device "virtserialport,chardev=qga0,name=org.qemu.guest_agent.0" \
 ```

+It is recommended to enable filesystem freeze during backup to ensure
+consistency.

+If the operation system running within the virtual machine does not include
+required agents and you need to ensure consistency, use the `--pause` option to
+suspend the virtual machine during backup operation and resume afterwards.

 ## Offline virtual machines

 If you want to backup virtual machines without the virtual machine being in